Loading Racing Stats...

 More Fantasy News

-Blaney finished fourth in the Coca-Cola 600 at Charlotte Motor Speedway Sunday night.
+Busch finished fourth in the O'Reilly Auto Parts 500 at Texas Motor Speedway Sunday afternoon.